Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: Discussion

-The gas velocities in the center of {\sc RomulusC} while it is in its CC state are larger that those observed in the Perseus cluster using Hitomi \citep{Hitomi2018}, though Hitomi's spectroscopic measurement of the Perseus alone does not strongly constrain the rotational motions in cluster cores.
-While large gaseous disks have been observed in the centers of massive halos \citep{Hamer2014}, they are often difficult to detect.
+The gas velocities in the center of {\sc RomulusC} before the merger are larger that those observed in the Perseus cluster using Hitomi \citep{Hitomi2018}, though Hitomi's spectroscopic measurement of the Perseus alone does not strongly constrain the rotational motions in cluster cores.
+While large gaseous disks have been observed in the centers of massive halos \citep[e.g.][]{Hamer2014, Nagai2019}, they are often difficult to detect.
 Observations of molecular and neutral gas in the center of CC clusters have been observed to have significant rotational velocities \citep{Russell2019}.
-As the AGN feeback regulates gas cooling on larger scales in {\sc RomulusC} the rotationally supported core shrinks by a factor of $\sim2$, evident from the evolution shown in Fig.~\ref{fig:Pnt}.
+As the AGN feedback regulates gas cooling on larger scales in {\sc RomulusC}, the rotationally supported core shrinks by a factor of $\sim2$, evident from the evolution shown in Figure~\ref{fig:Pnt}.

+So far, a rotating disk of cold gas has been \textbf{resolved in the BCG of the Perseus cluster \citep{Nagai2019} and Hydra A \citep{Hamer2014}; \citet{Hamer2016} further find kinematic evidence for central rotating disks of cold gas in 2/3 of the galaxy clusters and groups they observed.} These disks are extremely difficult to see using only X-ray telescopes, because the hotter gas dominates the luminosity, and current telescopes lack the dynamic range to resolve both the disk and surrounding ICM; furthermore, the response function of current X-ray telescopes falls off sharply below $1$keV, and a disk in equilibrium with the BCG potential would be much cooler than this.
+Such X-ray only observations may be possible with future instruments, such as Lynx \citep{Gaskin2019}, which, in addition to a strong response at low temperatures and a significantly greater dynamic range, would capture X-ray spectra and allow the rotating component to be separated from the quasi-static ICM.